QED-it/zcash_tx_tool/README.md

 3) librustzcash (https://github.com/zcash/librustzcash) for transaction creation and serialization

-# Installation

-To set the Diesel database up:

-1) Install diesel_cli: `cargo install diesel_cli --no-default-features --features sqlite`

-2) Run migrations: `diesel migration run`

-# Zebra docker
+# Zebra node

 In our Zebra build there are several changes compared to normal operation:

-- Activation height is set to 1_060_755
+- Activation height is set to 1.060.755

 - PoW is disabled